How to Hire Outside Legal Counsel Without Burning Six Figures on Junior Associates

 4

-Common mistake: Accepting standard engagement terms to move quickly.
-Weak contracts allow scope creep that adds 50% to final costs.
+Common mistake: Accepting standard engagement terms to move faster.
+Weak engagement letters create the conditions for the scope creep and partner-time inflation that drive most overruns.

 5